smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- Store configuration to spiffs
+- Make defining of serverURL and its handling less gross, and add output to fullstatus
 - Move parts of the code to seperate files
 - Figure out a way to nicely handle to the two loops - loop1=card present  loop2=no card present
 - Make maintenance mode persist between reboots